 Can You Collect On Your Specialty Specific Policy?
-A Case Study
+An Arizona Case Study

 If the claim involves a discrete practice area, disability insurers may use that as an excuse to drag their feet when making a claims decision.
 For example, they may make repeated requests for employer questionnaires, financial information and/or vocational examinations, among other things.
 Then, as time goes on, the financial pressures of being left with no income build, prompting some doctors to consider a return to work even though it’s not safe for them to be practicing on patients.
 Other doctors with specialty-specific policies reason that they can return to work in a different field and expect to receive their benefits as a supplement to the new job, only to find that their insurer disagrees that they were, in fact, a specialist, and refuses to pay total disability benefits.

 This is what happened to Joanne Ceimo, M.D., a former invasive cardiologist from Scottsdale, Arizona who practiced at Banner Boswell Medical Center in Sun City, Arizona.
 Dr. Ceimo had an own occupation policy and was practicing within her medically recognized specialty of invasive cardiology.
 In 1994, doctors diagnosed Dr. Ceimo with cervical degenerative disc disease, which made it increasingly difficult for her to perform surgeries and prevented her from performing on call duties.
 Eventually, she was forced to stop performing surgeries as well and instead began practicing general cardiology.